-- When the dough is ready, oil two cast iron skillets.
+- When the dough is ready, oil two smaller cast iron skillets.
+You can use two skillets that are 8" each or one 10" skillet.
 (Alternately, bake in stoneware or glass.)

 - Divide the dough in half and form two balls.
 As you form the balls pull the edges under the ball and place the seam side down on the pan.
 Place one in each skillet.

 - Leave the bread to rise in a warm place for 30 minutes.
 I suggest turning on your oven for two minutes and then turning it OFF before placing your dough inside to let it rise.